briancharles5805/Autonomous-Health-Vitals-UAV/README.md

 * `process_vitals_pipeline()`: Executes the core mathematical matrix arrays, detrending steps, and spectral density calculations.
 * `trigger_emergency_alert()`: Packages incident frames, GPS strings, and health status matrices into multi-part form payloads for instantaneous IoT routing.

 ## 📁 Project Documentation
 The complete engineering documentation and presentation materials are structured in the [Documentation](./Documentation) directory:

-## 📁 Project Documentation
-The complete engineering documentation and presentation materials are structured in the [Documentation](./Documentation) directory: